PyFilesystem/pyfilesystem/docs/concepts.rst

 When working with paths in FS objects, keep in mind the following:

- * Path components are separated by a forward path (/)
+ * Path components are separated by a forward slash (/)
  * Paths beginning with a forward slash are absolute (start at the root of the FS)
  * Paths not beginning with a forward slash are relative
  * A single dot means 'current directory'